Waiheke Backpackers Hostel

 Before your stay at the hostel:

-- clean your gear and footwear to remove soil and seeds
+- Clean your gear and footwear to remove soil and seeds.
+This will help prevent the spread of weeds and plant diseases such as

 For more information, see